tcmxx/UnityTensorflowKeras/Documents/Training-SL.md

 #### SupervisedLearningModel.cs
 * `checkpointToLoad`: If you assign a model's saved checkpoint file to it, this will be loaded when model is initialized, regardless of the trainer's loading.
 Might be used when you are not using a trainer.
+* `modelName`: The name of the model.
+It is used for the namescope When buliding the neural network.
+Can be empty by default.
+* `weightSaveMode`: This decides the names of the weights of neural network when saving to checkpoints as serialized dictionary.
+No need to changes this ususally.
 * `Network`: You need to assign this field with a scriptable object that implements RLNetworkPPO.cs.
 * `optimizer`: The optimizer to use for this model when training.
 You can also set its parameters here.